davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   for use in an exception handler.

 interrupt

+  .. index:: interrupt function attribute, NDS32

-  ``interrupt`` function attribute, NDS32On NDS32 target, this attribute indicates that the specified function is an interrupt handler.
+  On NDS32 target, this attribute indicates that the specified function is an interrupt handler.
 The compiler generates corresponding sections for use in an interrupt handler.
 You can use the following attributes to modify the behavior:

   nested

+    .. index:: nested function attribute, NDS32

-    ``nested`` function attribute, NDS32This interrupt service routine is interruptible.
+    This interrupt service routine is interruptible.

   not_nested

+    .. index:: not_nested function attribute, NDS32

-    ``not_nested`` function attribute, NDS32This interrupt service routine is not interruptible.
+    This interrupt service routine is not interruptible.

   nested_ready

+    .. index:: nested_ready function attribute, NDS32

-    ``nested_ready`` function attribute, NDS32This interrupt service routine is interruptible after ``PSW.GIE`` (global interrupt enable) is set.
+    This interrupt service routine is interruptible after ``PSW.GIE`` (global interrupt enable) is set.
 This allows interrupt service routine to finish some short critical code before enabling interrupts.

   save_all

+    .. index:: save_all function attribute, NDS32

-    ``save_all`` function attribute, NDS32The system will help save all registers into stack before entering interrupt handler.
+    The system will help save all registers into stack before entering interrupt handler.

   partial_save

+    .. index:: partial_save function attribute, NDS32

-    ``partial_save`` function attribute, NDS32The system will help save caller registers into stack before entering interrupt handler.
+    The system will help save caller registers into stack before entering interrupt handler.

 naked

+  .. index:: naked function attribute, NDS32

-  ``naked`` function attribute, NDS32This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
+  This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
 The specified function will not have prologue/epilogue sequences generated by the compiler.
 Only basic